ShengwuZheng/RL-Learning-Notes/README.md

-Due to som github constraints, some math expressions cannot be showed correctly in the md file.
-Please download and open it in your local md reader.
+Due to som github limitations, some mathmatical expressions may not display correctly in the markdown file.
+Please download and open it in your local markdown viewer.